 For this four person version you’ll need:

-• One to four or more garlic cloves, depending on taste
+1 to 4 or more garlic cloves, depending on taste

 Cooking equipment I used: